JulianDomingo/WebSecurity/project7/README.md

   - [ ] Affected source code: N/A
     - [Link 1](https://ibb.co/hwUUDv)

-1. (Required) Vulnerability Name or ID
+1. Authenticated Shortcode Tags Cross-Site Scripting (XSS)
-  - [ ] Summary:
+  - [ ] Summary: XSS can be inserted into a content post by taking advantage of when validation is done using the KSES variant used by WordPress and the shortcode parsing.
+Since KSES validation is done first, which checks for HTML correctness, the example code below will not fail the validation done in KSES.
+As a result, when shortcode parsing ins finished, it leaves an unclosed 'href' attribute allowing for the attacker to inject an arbitrary <a> attribute for example to input malicious JavaScript.
-    - Vulnerability types:
+    - Vulnerability types: XSS (Through WordPress shortcode)
-    - Tested in version:
+    - Tested in version: 4.3
-    - Fixed in version:
+    - Fixed in version: 4.4
   - [ ] GIF Walkthrough:
-  - [ ] Steps to recreate:
+  - [ ] Steps to recreate: Post "XSS LOL!!![caption width='1' caption='<a href="' ">]</a><a href="http://onMouseOver='alert(/xss/)' style='display:block;position:absolute;top:0px;left:0px;margin-left:-1000px;margin-top:-1000px;width:99999px;height:99999px;'"></a>" into the content of a new post, then view the post.
-  - [ ] Affected source code:
+  - [ ] Affected source code: N/A
     - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)
 1. (Required) Vulnerability Name or ID
   - [ ] Summary: